AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/DocumentVersions/ReplaceDocumentVersionInformation.md

 DocumentVersions.ReplaceDocumentVersionInformation Method
 =========================================================
-AutomationML 2.1 APIThis function replaces any existing DocumentVersion information corresponding to the identical oldDocumentID with the provided new DocumentVersion information.
+This function replaces any existing DocumentVersion information corresponding to the identical oldDocumentID with the provided new DocumentVersion information.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)